23 ways to help your employees follow IT security policies

 5. Make it an HR thing

 Partner up with your HR department (sooner rather than later).
-Human resource professionals are adept in effective communication and understanding employees on a deeper level, hence making them better equipped to handle any counter arguments that may crop up.
+Human resource professionals are adept in effective communication, improving company culture, and understanding employees on a deeper level, hence making them better equipped to handle any counter arguments that may crop up.

 6. Provide active help